 4. Create an “error-free” process

 Standardized processes and workflows are essential in retail environments.
 They can serve as reliable references for employees when they aren’t quite sure how to move forward with an issue.
 For example, a cashier who isn’t sure about the refunding process can refer to a step-by-step guide on how to complete the action.
 Establishing “error-free” workflows can also boost productivity and accountability by encouraging workers to solve problems on their own without help from busy employees.

 Retail training programs are designed to strengthen an employee’s troubleshooting capabilities.
 In most cases, errors committed inside the store involve complex processes that are uncommon.
 In a live retail environment, there is no way to practice handling such issues.
 Periodic, hands-on training that mimics problems inside the store is a technique that can help workers apply problem-solving skills in real-time.

 How eHopper Can Help

 Avoiding employee errors in retail is a problem that many companies are currently facing.
 Installing the eHopper POS system in your store can help you find errors in your business before it becomes a major issue.
-The company’s customizable POS is designed to monitor cash flow, inventory, customer feedback, sales, and receipts.
-Find out how a robust POS can help your business today by visiting the eHopper website.
+The company’s customizable POS is designed to monitor cash flow, inventory, customer feedback, sales, receipts and employee management .